Is Health Insurance Required By Law?

 3. Short coverage gaps: Individuals who experienced a gap in coverage for less than three consecutive months were not subject to the penalty.

-It’s important to consult with a tax professional or healthcare expert to determine if you qualify for any exemptions or exceptions to the individual mandate.
+It’s essential to consult with a tax professional or healthcare expert to determine if you qualify for any exemptions or exceptions to the individual mandate.

 State-Specific Requirements